Exploring primordial black holes and gravitational waves with R-symmetric GUT Higgs inflation: R-Symmetric Higgs Inflation

 \section{R-Symmetric Higgs Inflation}

 We consider an R-symmetric superpotential of the form,

-where $\kappa$ and $\beta$ are dimensionless coupling, and $M$ is some mass scale.
+where $\kappa$ and $\beta$ are dimensionless coupling, $M$ is some mass scale, and $m_P = 2.4\times10^{18}$~GeV is the reduced Planck mass.
+From here on, we will employ Planckian units, where the reduced Planck mass is taken as unity, $m_P=1$.
 The parameter $\beta$ can in general be complex but we assume it to be real and positive similar to $\kappa$ and $M$.
 The R-charge of the $H$-superfield is zero, and the R-charge of the $S$-superfield is identical to that of the superpotential $W$.
 The superpotential presented above has previously been utilized in shifted hybrid inflation models~\cite{Khalil:2010cp}, where the scalar component of the gauge singlet field $S$ serves as the inflaton, while the GUT Higgs field remains stabilized at a local minimum during inflation.
 However, in the current investigation, these roles will be reversed, with the GUT Higgs field primarily assuming the role of the inflaton.

 The above form of superpotential can elegantly incorporate several GUT models listed below: \begin{itemize} \item $SU(5)$ or $SU(5) \times U(1)$ where $H$ belongs to the adjoint representation $24$ ~\cite{Khalil:2010cp,Rehman:2018gnr,Pal:2019pqh,ahmed2023probing,Ijaz:2023cvc}. \item $SU(4)_c \times SU(2)_L\times U(1)_R$ where $H$ can be identified with the adjoint representation $15$~\cite{Afzal:2023cyp}. \end{itemize} While dealing with conjugate pair of GUT Higgs fields ($H \oplus \bar{H}$), the terms, $\kappa S H^2$ and $\beta \,S H^3$, in the above superpotential are replaced by $\kappa S H\bar{H}$ and $\beta \,S(H\bar{H})^2$: \begin{itemize} \item $SO(10)$ with $16 \oplus \overline{16}$~\cite{Kyae:2005vg}. \item $SU(3)_c \times SU(2)_L \times SU(2)_R \times SU(1)_{B-L}$ with $ (1, 1, 2, 1) \oplus (1, 1, 2, -1)$~\cite{Dvali:1997uq} \item Flipped $ SU(5) \equiv SU(5)\times U(1)$ with $(10,1) \oplus (\overline{10},-1)$~\cite{Rehman:2009yj,Civiletti:2013cra,Rehman:2018nsn,Rehman:2009nq,Rehman:2018gnr,Abid:2021jvn}. \item $SU(3)_c \times SU(2)_L \times U(1)_Y \times U(1)_{B-L}$ with $ (1,1,0 , 1) \oplus (1,1,0,-1)$~\cite{Afzal:2022vjx,Rehman:2017gkm}. \end{itemize}